peetypeet5000/terminal-website/README.md

 # Terminal-Website

 This is the current website hosted at peterlamontagne.com.
-It is running on a Raspberyy Pi 3b using a reverse-proxy nginx server.
+It is running on a Raspberyy Pi 3b, statically served from an nginx server (along with other node apps).
 The purpose of this project was to start to learn React.

 # Info From Create React App